 Goal 4: Improve facilities and expand programs to increase competitive, integrated employment outcomes.
+(Continuing into the next PY)

 Objective 4-A: Upgrade building facilities to provide a safe and accessible environment for all staff across the state.

 - Develop a formal plan for ongoing and regular maintenance of state-owned buildings. - Identify building locations private and state owned that present potential service, health.